ibexa/documentation-developer/docs/content_management/rich_text/online_editor_guide.md

 Custom formatting options can be offered either as custom CSS classes that editors can add to specific elements, or as custom styles which can have their own templates.

-More extensive customization is available via custom tags: completely custom RichText elements that you can fully configure, as well as custom CKEditor 5 plugins.
+More extensive customization is available via custom tags:

+- completely custom RichText elements that you can fully configure
+- custom CKEditor 5 plugins

 ## Use cases